deepmedia/MavenDeployer/README.md

 The publisher plugin uses an older version of itself to publish itself into Bintray's JCenter.
 This means that you can check the plugin source code to see an example of how to use it.

+For more examples, please take a look at [natario1/Firestore](https://github.com/natario1/Firestore) or [natario1/Elements](https://github.com/natario1/Elements).

 ## Usage